Troy Divorce Lawyer

 - At least one spouse suffers from incurable mental illness or insanity

 - At least one spouse is unable to have sexual intercourse

 Unfortunately, courts will not automatically provide the forms to obtain an annulment.
-Parties seeking to have their marriage annulled should consider contacting a Troy divorce lawyer before proceeding.
+Parties seeking to have their marriage annulled in Troy should consider contacting a divorce lawyer before proceeding.